iamhectorsosa/snip/README.md

-# Snippets (snip)
+# Snip (snippets)

-Snippets (snip) is a command-line tool for managing your code snippets using a local SQLite database.
+Snip (snippets) is a command-line tool for managing your snippets using a local SQLite database.

 ## Usage